artisin/teFlow/README.md

 + `objKeep`
     * Value: `Boolean`
     * Default: `false`
-    * Rather than mapping out only the object values this will preserve each object key and value pair and pass said complete objects as the arguments.
-This can be quite useful with `reduce` and the like.
+    * This is a particularly dangerous option, but useful in some use cases.
+What is does is process the first `object` returned and maps out those key/values pairs as separate individual `object` arguments.
+This can be quite useful with `reduce` and the like with certain data structures.
+But do note order in objects are not guaranteed in JavaScript
 + `flow`
     * Value:`Boolean`
     * Default:`false`